 The registrar program consists of three components:

-you can apply to the Board for approval of the registrar program using the following form:
+You can then apply for approval of your registrar program using the AEAP-76 form.

 Note: Doctoral degree candidates can apply for early general registration and to begin the registrar program once they have completed all coursework and placements for their degree and have made progress with their Doctoral thesis.
 See the Policy for higher degree students applying for general registration for more information.

 Your qualification determines the requirements for each component in your registrar program:

 The minimum duration of psychological practice, number of registrar hours, hours of supervision and CPD requirement are varied depending on your qualification not on experience.
 Developing the competencies for area of practice endorsement involves integrating new learning (i.e. your qualification) with psychological practice during the registrar program.
 This means that experience acquired prior to the new learning (as a registered psychologist), in another profession (e.g. social work) or outside of the registrar program will not reduce the registrar program requirements.

 Once you have completed half of your supervised practice hours, you need to submit a progress report (PREA-76 form) to Ahpra.